-1. All meters other than diaphragm displacement meters shall be tested at approved intervals by the utility meter tester using flow provers or other approved methods either in the shop or at the location of use at the utility's option and with the commission's approval of facilities and methods used.
+1. All meters other than diaphragm displacement meters shall be tested at the intervals required by subsection (4) of this section by the utility meter tester using flow provers or methods approved in accordance with the requirements of this section either in the shop or at the location of use at the utility's option and with facilities that meet the requirements of subsection (3) of this section.
 Accuracy of these meters shall be maintained as near 100 percent as possible.
-Test ranges and procedures shall be as prescribed in adopted standards or approved by the commission.
+Test ranges and procedures shall be as prescribed in subsection (3) of this section.

-2. All meter installations shall be inspected for proper design and construction and all instruments, regulators and valves used in conjunction with installation shall be tested for desired operation and accuracy before being placed in service.
+2. All meter installations shall be inspected for proper design and construction and all instruments, regulators, and valves used in conjunction with installation shall be tested for desired operation and accuracy before being placed in service.
 This inspection shall be made by a qualified person.
 Test data as to conditions found, corrected if in error, and conditions as left shall be made available for inspection by commission staff.
 Subsequent test results shall be a portion of regular meter test reports submitted to the commission by the utility.

-(4) Meter testing facilities and equipment.
+(3) Meter testing facilities and equipment.